-Houston-Dallas-Oklahoma City is listed as a future High Speed Rail service by the U.S. Department of Transportation.
+Houston-Dallas-Oklahoma City is listed as a route for future High Speed Rail service by the U.S. Department of Transportation.
 See this important article about Interstate High Speed Rail.

 Houston METRORail opened its first light rail line in 2004 on Main Street in the Downtown-Midtown-Museum District-Texas Medical Center-NRG Stadium-Fannin South corridor.
 Main Street Line patronage success sparked voter approval of METRORail expansion northward and renaming to be the Red Line.
 Two more lines were also approved to intersect with Red Line at Central Station Main, then service corridors that include the Theater District, Minute Maid Park, Convention Center, Third Ward, Texas Southern University, and University of Houston.
 Those METRORail expansions opened in 2015-16.
 Houston connects METRORail with rapid buses at large stations called Transit Centers (TC).
 Keep in mind however, that rapid buses are only limited stop buses in shared lanes that do not average speeds as high as Bus Rapid Transit.
 Today, METRORail is a 3-line, 20-mile, 44-station light rail system; see METRORail SYSTEM MAP.